slatex/stexls/README.md

 ## Python 3.7

-Python 3.7 is required because the application is large and I needed the type annotation
+Python 3.7 is required because the application is large and I needed the type annotations.

 ## Dependencies